 A unique part of our ministry is the long-term impact we have seen resulting from the work the Lord does in our campers.
 Look Up Lodge’s Chief Executive officer, Greg Boone, came to Look Up as a 9th-grade camper in 1981.
 As a college student, he worked as a Look Up Lodge summer camp staffer for four years, during which time he met another summer staffer named Leanne, who would eventually become his wife.

 Zack Heard, Executive Director, also served on Summer Staff before filling his current role.
-In addition, our Head of Guest Experience, Chief Marketing Officer, Chief Financial Officer, and our Head of Facilities, among others, were also campers or Summer Staffers and were deeply impacted by the work of the Lord in their life.
+In addition, our Director of Guest Experience, Chief Communications Officer, Chief Financial Officer, and our Director of Facilities, among others, were also campers or Summer Staffers and were deeply impacted by the work of the Lord in their life.

 The camper-to-staffer connection continues today: this past summer, two-thirds of the summer staff had at one time been campers or had been impacted by a former Look Up staffer.